midry3/midry3/README.md

 And I love all japanese subcultures.

 ## My trend
-Cocoa is nice.
-These days I often throw cocoa powder to hot water🫠
+I mix fruits and milk to generate a smoothie🫨.

 ## Projects
 ### 💎[EmeralEngine](https://github.com/Emeral-Engine/EmeralEngine)